timarney/redux-trackjs-logger/README.md

+#The Inspiration
+I was listening to @react30 ... at this point https://youtu.be/JTFYyK3yFmE?t=698 :bulb: :bulb: :bulb:

 #What
 Error tracking services such as TrackJS offer great insights into where errors happen.
-They give us stack traces, network, grouped error reports and much more.
+They give us stack traces, network information, grouped error reports and much more.

 What's lacking is the ability to get your app back to the state where an error occured so you can debug a production error in your local environment.

 Redux + Redux Dev Tools have demonstrated the ability to step-through state and toggle actions.
-We can replay and even export / import the state tree when developing.
+We can replay and even export / import state when developing.
 Amazing things.

 #The Goal
 This project aims to combine Error tracking with Redux Dev Tools to capture errors and user actions from a production setting.